-So, a true security strategy starts with knowledge—knowing where weaknesses in your systems and apps are.
-The Common Vulnerabilities and Exposures (CVE) is a rich source of knowledge for organizations.
+The Common Vulnerabilities and Exposures (CVE) is a rich source of knowledge.
 Knowing the potential weaknesses of your systems means you can evaluate your security measures against them to meet a critical purpose: building a more robust defense mechanism.

 Dig deeper into this article and find out:

-Before defining the term CVE, let’s first understand vulnerability and exposure.
-A vulnerability is a computer system's weakness that can potentially be exploited to gain unauthorized access by cyber attackers.
-A vulnerability can present on different levels, such as hardware, software, network, personal, organizational, etc. Vulnerabilities can be almost anything.
+A vulnerability is any weakness in a computer system or app that can potentially be exploited to gain unauthorized access (typically by threat actors) A vulnerability can present on different levels, such as hardware, software, network, personal, organizational, etc. Vulnerabilities can be almost anything.
 Common examples include:

 Exposure is any incident that allows attackers to gain advantages over your system's vulnerabilities in order to perform unauthorized activities.
 Exposure can cause adverse, often serious effects like sensitive data leaks, malware injection, ransomware attacks and many more.

-(Understand how vulnerabilities lead to threats and risk.)
+(Related reading: common vulnerability types & how vulnerabilities lead to threats and risk.)

-The Common Vulnerabilities and Exposures (CVE) is a publicly available list of frequently occurring information security vulnerabilities and exposures.
 The objective of the CVE is to build awareness and share information about such security loopholes and the effects these loopholes might have.
 This helps organizations to:

 (Get more vulnerabilities and threat research from SURGe and the Splunk Threat Research Team.)